anirudh6370/Diabetes-prediction-model-for-API/README.md

 # Diabetes-prediction-model-for-API
-This API only can run local machine
+This API can run only in local machine

+note: you should download the pimma indian diabetes dataset from kaggle